An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Abstract

 \section{Abstract}

-Trustworthy process monitoring seeks to build an accurate and interpretable monitoring framework, which is critical for ensuring the safety of energy conversion plant (ECP) that operates under extreme working conditions.
-Current self-attentive token-mixers are inadequate for trustworthy ECP monitoring for two reasons: (1) they rely on step-wise correlations that lack physical semantics in ECP logs, resulting in suboptimal accuracy and ambiguous interpretation; (2) the attention matrix is often cluttered with spurious correlations that obscure meaningful ones, further hindering effective interpretation.
-To overcome these issues, we propose AttentionMixer, a framework designed to improve the accuracy and interpretability of existing methods and establish a trustworthy ECP monitoring framework.
-Specifically, to tackle issue (1), we propose to employ a spatial adaptive message passing block that captures variate-wise correlations with meaningful physical semantics.
-This block is combined with a temporal adaptive message passing block through a mixing operator, resulting in a comprehensive representation of ECP logs that captures both step-wise and variate-wise correlations.
-To tackle issue (2), we devise a sparse message passing regularizer to eliminate spurious and noisy correlations.
-We evaluate our proposed framework on two real-world ECP monitoring datasets obtained from the radiation monitoring network for Chinese nuclear power plants, and demonstrate its superior performance in terms of accuracy, interpretability, and overall trustworthiness.
+Trustworthy process monitoring seeks to build an accurate and interpretable monitoring framework, which is critical for ensuring the safety of energy conversion plant (ECP) that operates under extreme working conditions such as high pressure and temperature.
+Contemporary self-attentive models, however, fall short in this domain for two main reasons.
+First, they rely on step-wise correlations that fail to involve physically meaningful semantics in ECP logs, resulting in suboptimal accuracy and interpretability.
+Second, attention matrices are frequently cluttered with spurious correlations that obscure physically meaningful ones, further impeding effective interpretation.
+To overcome these issues, we propose AttentionMixer, a framework aimed at improving both accuracy and interpretability of existing methods and establish a trustworthy ECP monitoring framework.
+Specifically, to tackle the first issue, we employ a spatial adaptive message passing block to capture variate-wise correlations.
+This block is coupled with a temporal adaptive message passing block through an \textit{mixing} operator, yielding a multi-faceted representation of ECP logs accounting for both step-wise and variate-wise correlations.
+Concurrently, to tackle the second issue, we employ a sparse message passing regularizer to filter out spurious correlations.
+We validate the efficacy of AttentionMixer using two real-world datasets from the radiation monitoring network for Chinese nuclear power plants.

-\begin{IEEEImpStatement} Energy conversion plants (ECPs) are operating under extreme conditions to improve power conversion efficiency and reduce carbon emissions.
-Therefore, establishing a trustworthy monitoring framework for ECPs is critical to ensure environmental safety and energy security.
-However, current solutions such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and Transformers have limitations in terms of accuracy, interpretability, and trustworthiness.
-To address these limitations, we propose the AttentionMixer framework to improve the accuracy and interpretability of existing methods and establish a trustworthy ECP monitoring framework.
-The proposed method's efficacy and superiority are demonstrated in a large-scale ECP monitoring project: atmospheric nuclear radiation monitoring practice in China.
-The monitoring logs have been open-sourced on our project website.
-The proposed framework has the potential to enhance the safety of ECPs by providing a more trustworthy monitoring framework, which is crucial for ensuring environmental safety and energy security.